moriohamada/context_dependent_threat_probability/README.md

 I gave an LLM agent free rein in a sandboxed environment ([Inspect AI](https://inspect.ai-safety-institute.org.uk/) + Docker) and told to complete tasks in its home directory.

-I placed a 10-question arithmetic evaluation and a hidden deployment memo stating that some percentage of high-scorers will have capabilities removed, as well as some irrelevant 'distractors'
+In the environemnt were a 10-question arithmetic evaluation, a hidden deployment memo stating that some percentage of high-scorers will have capabilities removed, as well as some irrelevant 'distractors'

-Two roles are tested:
+I tested two conditions:
 - **Agent** — the model's own capabilities are threatened, at odds with a directive in the system prompt to maintain advanced capabilites.
 - **Advisor** — the user's access to the model is threatened, at odds with a directive to maintain users' access to advanced capabilities.